MedSwitcher

 • Injection site reactions: Foundayo 0% → Zepbound 3.2% — new side effect (mild redness/itching)

 During the transition: Since you're already GLP-1 adapted from Foundayo, initial Zepbound side effects may be milder than for GLP-1-naive patients.
 The GIP component is new to your body, but most patients tolerate the transition well.
 Expect 1-2 weeks of mild GI adjustment at each dose increase.
+Pair with an exercise plan to preserve lean muscle during accelerated weight loss.

 Cost: Foundayo vs Zepbound